 FAQ

-Per Ownwell, the current property tax rate in Austin is stated as 1.63%.
+What is the current property tax rate in Austin, Texas?

-Due to a 2020 bill, local governments in Austin cannot raise revenue collection by more than 3.5% annually without voter approval.
+Due to Senate Bill 10, local governments in the state of Texas cannot raise revenue collection by more than 1% annually without voter approval.
+This is a change from the 2020 bill where the limit was set at 3.5%.

 Property tax revenues in Austin primarily fund local services such as public schools, city streets, and emergency services.